ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats.Consts.Gameplay>SponsorGoalsCount Number of sponsor goals: Number of sponsor goals Cheats.Consts.Gameplay>SupplyMissionsEnabled Supply Missions Enabled: Determines where supply missions are enabled Cheats.Consts.Gameplay>TravelTimeEarthMars Rocket Travel Time (Earth to Mars): Time it takes for a Rocket to travel from Earth to Mars
+Cheats.Consts.Gameplay>TravelTimeMarsAsteroid Rocket Travel Time (Mars to Asteroid): Time it takes for a Rocket to travel from Mars to Asteroid
 Cheats.Consts.Gameplay>TravelTimeMarsEarth Rocket Travel Time (Mars to Earth): Time it takes for a Rocket to travel from Mars to Earth
 Cheats.Consts.Gameplay>VegetationGrowthMultiplier Vegetation Growth Multiplier: Vegetation growth times are modified by this number.
 Cheats.Consts.Gameplay>WasteRockToConcreteRatio WasteRock To Concrete Ratio: WasteRockToConcreteRatio WasteRock To Concrete Ratio